IPFS

 Our Utility Grants program supports developers creating essential utilities, libraries, and tooling.
 Grants of $5,000-25,000 per project aim to fill critical tooling gaps and strengthen the foundations of an open and interoperable web.

-For the Spring 2025 cycle, we seek proposals from qualified individuals or teams for the following:
+For the Winter 2026 cycle, we seek proposals from qualified individuals or teams for the following:

 DASL (Data-Addressed Structures & Links, pronounced "dazzle") is a small set of simple, standard primitives for working with content-addressable resources on today’s or tomorrow’s web.
 It is a strict subset of IPFS CIDs and IPLD, optimized for simplicity, HTTP, and longevity.